bpesquet/artificial_metacognition/notes/confidence/README.md

 AUC, or more precisely AUROC ("Area Under the ROC Curve"), provides an aggregate measure of performance across all possible decision criterions.
 It is a way to assess sensitivity independently of bias.

-This non-parametric approach is free from the equal-variance Gaussian assumption needed for $d'$ to be bias-free {cite}`flemingHowMeasureMetacognition2014`.
+This non-parametric approach is free from the equal-variance Gaussian assumption needed for $d'$ to be bias-free [[Fleming and Lau, 2014]](../../references/confidence/Fleming2014.md).

 ##### Examples

 ![Examples of ROC curves](images/sdt_roc_examples.png)

-{cite}`michelConfidenceConsciousnessResearch2023`
+[[Michel, 2023]](../../references/confidence/Michel2023.md)

 ##### Impact of criterion choice